THE

 Built by locals, made for every kid.

-The Movement Project was started by Arlou and Mo, two locals deeply involved in the community.
-We saw a gap: kids with disability often miss out on group movement and recreation, even though they want to take part as much as any other kid.
-So we built something for them.
+The Movement Project is Arlou and Mo, two locals deeply involved in the community.
+We saw kids with disability missing out on group movement and play, so we built a space where every kid gets to join in, have fun, and make mates.

-We run small group movement sessions at Hybrid 22 in Hoppers Crossing, with one facilitator to roughly five kids.
+We run group sessions at Hybrid 22 in Hoppers Crossing, with up to 15 kids and facilitators on hand so every kid is looked after.
 The gym setting matters.
 It's a real space, not a clinical room or a noisy school hall.
 Kids feel like they're somewhere that takes them seriously, in an inclusive, supervised environment built around them.
-Most arrive with their existing support worker, who stays for the session.

 Predictable routines